top of page

 Tour cost excludes:

 Day 1: Morning arrivals into Melbourne International Airport (MEL).
-We'll head south to Geelong via the coastal wetlands, searching in particular for Fairy Tern, Banded Stilt, and freshly-arrived Latham's Snipe.
-First-timers on this continent will marvel at the abundance of stunning species like Galah, Eastern Rosella, Overnight in Geelong.
+We'll head south to Geelong via the coastal wetlands, searching in particular for the bizarre Musk Duck, Fairy Tern, Red-necked Avocet, Banded Stilt, freshly-arrived Latham's Snipe, and the range-restricted Striated Fieldwren.
+First-timers on the continent will marvel at an abundance of stunning species like Crested Pigeon, Galah, Rainbow Lorikeet, Eastern Rosella, Superb Fairywren, Red Wattlebird, New Holland Honeyeater, Australian Magpie, Pied Currawong, and Magpie-lark.
+Overnight in Geelong.

 Day 2: Our day trip down the Great Ocean Road starts with the endemic Rufous Bristlebird, and ends with near-guaranteed sightings of Koala!
 Along the way, various stops will be targeting Gang-gang Cockatoo, Blue-winged Parrot, and the many more widespread southern forest species which can be found here like Crimson Rosella, Spotted Pardalote, and Satin Bowerbird.
 Overnight in Geelong.